 6 - Aldaniti 1981 - Everyone of course gets emotional when discussing Aldaniti`s victory - the broken down horse, the cancer-stricken jockey etc etc. But, let us not forget that this was also a great front running performance.
 Aldaniti hit the front far sooner than was planned after Carrow Boy was hampered and fell at the tenth fence.
 Having taken the lead he was only headed once thereafter by Royal Stuart at the water jump and when the latter was carried wide by a loose horse Aldaniti regained the lead and stayed there.
 To me the circumstances of this victory always seem to overshadow the manner in which the race was won.

-11 - Little Polveir 1989 - The only National winner since the war to have led at the water.
+12 - Little Polveir 1989 - One of only two National winners since the war to have led at the water.
 Little Polveir took the lead after the Chair and was three abreast at half way with outsider Kersil and previous hero West Tip.
 Little Polveir took advantage of the inside berth and led out onto the second circuit where he remained in front.
 It was a great front running performance for a twelve year old who was having his fourth and final start in the race.
 A worthy winner on the day his win was sadly overshadowed by the events at Bechers first time.

 Here`s how the Grand National honours board would look if the race was decided at the first fence, half way (water) and at the last fence (winner in capitals).